Vonathar/CanvaJS/README.md

    1. Add a way to change the colour of the shapes
    2. Include bezier/quadratic curves in the generator 2.1 Add a checkbox to include/exclude individual types of curves
+   3. Add an option to store the current setting in a save file